Arnold writes the instruction manuals, attends tradeshows, and teaches seminars on kilns. Email Arnold

 What do you find most interesting about working at Paragon?

 I have always been interested in factories.
-At Paragon we turn skids of firebricks, boxes of cords and switches, and rolls of steel into kilns amidst the whine of air-powered tools and the pounding of punch presses.
+At Paragon we turn skids of firebricks, boxes of cords and switches, and rolls of steel into kilns amidst the whine of air-powered tools.
 Factories are busy, exciting places.

 Describe a humorous or dramatic experience that you’ve had at Paragon.